 - you may be more prone to sinus infections and eye infections

-- if you have asthma, allergic rhinitis can make your asthma symptoms more difficult to control.
+- if you also have asthma, hay fever can make your asthma symptoms more difficult to manage.

 Skin prick tests

-- If you are allergic, your skin will become red and swollen at the site within 15 minutes.
+- If you are allergic to the allergen, your skin will become red and swollen at the site within 15 minutes.

 - Skin tests are not a diagnosis by themselves and these results need to be considered with your history and symptoms.

-Medications to treat and help prevent allergic rhinitis are available from your doctor or over-the-counter at your pharmacy.
+Medicines to treat and help prevent hay fever are available from your doctor or over the counter at your pharmacy.
 These can be very effective in reducing your symptoms.
-Always continue to avoid your allergen whenever possible, even when taking medications.
+Keep avoiding your allergen whenever possible, even when taking medicines.